Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/readme-module2.md

    | Cluster | adxpooltaxitrip | Enter name of Data Explorer pool created |
    | Database | taxitripdatabase | Enter name of database created |
    | New Table | taxitriptable | Enter the name for the table that will hold the taxi trip data |
-6. Select **Next**, and then enter the following information for **Source**.
+6. Select **Next**, and then enter the following information for **Source**:
    - Under *Source type* choose **File**.
-   - Under *Upload Files*, click on *Browse Files*, and under **File Name** paste the following Github URL: https://github.com/Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/raw/main/tripDataAndFaresCSV/trip-data.csv
+   - Under *Upload Files -> Browse Files -> File Name* paste the following Github URL: https://github.com/Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/raw/main/tripDataAndFaresCSV/trip-data.csv
-   - Ensure the *trip-data.csv* file was properly uploaded.
+   - Ensure the **trip-data.csv** file was properly uploaded by seeing a green checkmark under the **status** column.
-7. Select **Next:Schema** and leave all the information as default.
+7. Select **Next: Schema** and leave all the information as default.
 This page displays the schema and a partial data preview of the **taxitriptable** that will be created.
 8. Select **Next: Start Ingestion** and this will begin the ingestion process for the data.
+It is complete once all the files display a green checkmark.
+Click **Close** to complete.
+9. Validate ingestion by selecting **Query** on the left-side pane, clicking on the taxitripdatabase -> taxitriptable and you will see all of the data within the table.
+The same will be found in Synapse studio.

 ![Ingesting Data](